srivasrk/SearchMusicStore/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Remember to update firebase config object in index.html and app.module.ts Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## About